History of Kentucky: Economy

-Louisville and Lexington
+Lexington and the Bluegrass region

 Kentucky was mostly rural, but two important cities emerged before the American Civil War: Lexington (the first city settled) and Louisville, which became the largest.
 Lexington was the center of the Bluegrass region, an agricultural area producing tobacco and hemp.
 It was also known for the breeding and training of high-quality livestock, including horses.
 Lexington was the base of many prominent planters, most notably Henry Clay (who led the Whig Party and brokered compromises over slavery).
-Before the American West was considered to begin west of the Mississippi River, it began at the Appalachian Mountains; Lexington was the region's cultural center, calling itself the "Athens of the West".
+Before the American West was considered to begin west of the Mississippi River, it began at the Appalachian Mountains.
+With its new Transylvania University Lexington was the region's cultural center, calling itself the "Athens of the West".

+This central part of the state had the highest concentration of enslaved African Americans, whose labor supported the tobacco-plantation economy.
+Many families migrated to Missouri during the early nineteenth century, bringing their culture, slaves, and crops and establishing an area known as "Little Dixie" on the Missouri River.

+Louisville

+Louisville was founded during the latter stages of the American Revolutionary War by Virginian soldiers under George Rogers Clark, first at Corn Island in 1778, then Fort-on-Shore and Fort Nelson on the mainland.
+The town was chartered in 1780 and named Louisville in honor of King Louis XVI of France.

-Louisville, at the falls of the Ohio River, became Kentucky's largest city.
+Located at the falls of the Ohio River, Louisville became Kentucky's largest city.
 The growth of commerce was facilitated by steamboats on the river, and the city had strong trade ties extending down the Mississippi to New Orleans.
 It developed a large slave market, from which thousands of slaves from the Upper South were sold "downriver" and transported to the Deep South in the domestic slave trade.
 In addition to river access, railroads helped solidify Louisville's place as Kentucky's commercial center and strengthened east and west trade ties (including the Great Lakes region).

-This central part of the state had the highest concentration of enslaved African Americans, whose labor supported the tobacco-plantation economy.
-Many families migrated to Missouri during the early nineteenth century, bringing their culture, slaves, and crops and establishing an area known as "Little Dixie" on the Missouri River.

 In 1848, Louisville began to attract Irish and German Catholic immigrants.
 The Irish were fleeing the Great Famine, and German immigrants arrived after the German revolutions of 1848–1849.
 The Germans created a beer industry in the city, and both communities helped to increase industrialization.
 Both cities became Democratic strongholds after the Whig Party dissolved.